 UBC Botanical Garden curates a collection of ca. 50,000 accessioned plants representing approximately 5,000 taxa from temperate regions around the world.
-Temperate forest plants of British Columbia, eastern North America and Asia are curated in woodland gardens, while a classic alpine garden displays the diverse flora of high-altitude regions of the world.
+Temperate forest plants of British Columbia, eastern North America and Asia are curated in woodland gardens and a classic alpine garden displays the diverse flora of high-altitude regions of the world.

-Today, the Botanical Garden collections include those of the Main Garden, the Botanical Garden Nursery and Nitobe Memorial Garden.
+The Botanical Garden collections include those of the Main Garden, the Botanical Garden Nursery and Nitobe Memorial Garden.
 Collections policy at UBC Botanical Garden follows a number of important criteria.
-These include providing plants and plant materials for academic study and research (based primarily on germplasm of documented wild origin), using plants to create attractive public displays, and providing the public with new plants through partnerships with local horticulture industry.
+These include providing plants and plant materials for academic study and research, based primarily on germplasm of documented wild origin, using plants to create attractive public displays and providing the public with new plants through partnerships with the local horticulture industry.

 - Arbour Garden

 - Contemporary Garden

 - David C. Lam Asian Garden